-- 6.1 The Social Partners acknowledge that fundamental to the preservation of industrial harmony is an understanding of the nature of the relationship which must exist between the parties, particularly their collective responsibility to protect workers and employers in all aspects of the exercise of their constitutional rights including the right to freedom of association. - 6.2 The Social Partners agree that the maintenance of industrial harmony depends upon the exercise of mutual respect for, and protection of, the rights and entitlements of both employers and workers since they are important elements in achieving the objectives of this Protocol. - (a) Notwithstanding the Employers' right to final decision making and determination to safeguard the viability of their operations, the Social Partners agree that the basis for the protection of the interests and residual rights of the said employers are inextricably linked with the programme of the workers and their representatives for the nurturing of a culture of a shared vision with employers for development at the enterprise level. - (b) The Social Partners thus agree that the maintenance of industrial harmony equally demands the safeguarding of the employers' viability, the stability of the government's programme and the security and protection of the workers' tenure, as well as it demands the adoption of the workers and their representatives as important consulting partners in decision making, and in the development of democratic practices at the workplace in furtherance of this objective. - 6.3 The Social Partners also agree that industrial harmony will inevitably be jeopardised if those social protection and social dialogue issues upon which there has been agreement are thereafter negated by the actions and differing initiatives either of labour, private sector entities or agents of the Government as employer of labour.
+- 6.1 The Social Partners acknowledge that fundamental to the preservation of industrial harmony is an understanding of the nature of the relationship which must exist between the parties, particularly their collective responsibility to protect workers and employers in all aspects of the exercise of their constitutional rights including the right to freedom of association. - 6.2 The Social Partners agree that the maintenance of industrial harmony depends upon the exercise of mutual respect for, and protection of, the rights and entitlements of both employers and workers since they are important elements in achieving the objectives of this Protocol: - (a) notwithstanding the Employers' right to final decision-making and determination to safeguard the viability of their operations, the Social Partners agree that the basis for the protection of the interests and residual rights of the said employers are inextricably linked with the programme of the workers and their representatives for the nurturing of a culture of a shared vision with employers for development at the enterprise level.

-- The Social Partners accept that it is incumbent upon them individually and collectively to undertake specific programmes of training and education in industrial relations to ensure a full appreciation of the nature of labour management relations and the need for compliance at all levels with agreed best practice. - 6.5 The Social Partners accept further that the basis for the protection of the interest and entitlements of employers, including the confidentiality, privacy and safeguarding of their viability, must take into account the right to plan, direct and control operations, allocate duties, specify, determine and amend working methods, promote or transfer workers, dismiss, declare redundant or discipline workers for adequate cause, and to make such rules and regulations as may be considered necessary for the orderly, efficient and safe conduct of their businesses and to require workers to observe and conform to such rules and regulations, provided always that such rights are exercised subject to the principles of reasonableness, comply with established and agreed procedures, are not inconsistent with the terms of existing collective agreements, and are in accordance with the Laws of Barbados. - The Social Partners also agree that it is in their mutual interest, and specifically for the furtherance of the objectives of this Protocol, to seek to avoid or reduce the potential for labour disputes by recourse to such consultative procedures as may be efficacious, including reference to the Subcommittee of the Social Partners for its advice and the use of its good offices. - 6.7 The Social Partners also agree and accept that in furtherance of their intention to avoid and reduce labour disputes, there shall be the following framework for the conduct of good industrial relations by all the relevant parties and, in particular, for the safeguarding of the employers' viability and the protection of workers' security of tenure.
+- (b) the Social Partners thus agree that the maintenance of industrial harmony equally demands the safeguarding of the employers' viability, the stability of the government's programme and the security and protection of the workers' tenure, as well as it demands the adoption of the workers and their representatives as important consulting partners in decision making, and in the development of democratic practices at the work place in furtherance of this objective. - 6.3 The Social Partners also agree that industrial harmony will inevitably be jeopardised if those social protection and social dialogue issues upon which there has been agreement are thereafter negated by the actions and differing initiatives either of labour, private sector entities or agents of the Government as employer of labour. - 6.4 The Social Partners accept that it is incumbent upon them individually and collectively to undertake specific programmes of training and education in industrial relations to ensure a full appreciation of the nature of labour management relations and the need for compliance at all levels with agreed best practice. - 6.5 The Social Partners accept further that the basis for the protection of the interest and entitlements of employers, including the confidentiality, privacy and safeguarding of their viability, must take into account the right to plan, direct and control operations, allocate duties, specify, determine and amend working methods, promote or transfer workers, dismiss, declare redundant or discipline workers for adequate cause, and to make such rules and regulations as may be considered necessary for the orderly, efficient and safe conduct of their businesses and to require workers to observe and conform to such rules and regulations, provided always that such rights are exercised subject to the principles of reasonableness, comply with established and agreed procedures, are not inconsistent with the terms of existing collective agreements, and are in accordance with the Laws of Barbados. - 6.6 The Social Partners also agree that it is in their mutual interest, and specifically for the furtherance of the objectives of this Protocol, to seek to avoid or reduce the potential for labour disputes by recourse to such consultative procedures as may be efficacious, including reference to the

+Subcommittee of the Social Partners for its advice and the use of its good offices.